What is a serum magnesium test?

-Many common foods contain magnesium.
-Rich sources include spinach and other green vegetables, nuts, seeds, and beans.
+Magnesium is important to the functioning of your body and can be found in many common foods.
+Rich magnesium sources include green vegetables, nuts, seeds, and beans.
 Your tap water may also contain magnesium.

-Symptoms of magnesia deficiency initially include:
+Symptoms of magnesium deficiency initially include:

 As the deficiency progresses, you may experience: